martipuigmartin/dataoffice-code-challenge/README.md

         - **Entity**: The entity itself.
         - **Repository**: The repository interface.
     - **Application**: This part contains:
-        - **Model**: The DTO acting as message for the commands and queries.
+        - **Model**: The DTO acting as a message in the commands and queries.
         - **Service**: The DTO handler.
     - **Infrastructure**: This part contains:
         - **Controller**: Rest Endpoints controllers.